talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         BigDecimal applicationId = new BigDecimal(); // BigDecimal | Filter results by Application ID.
-        Integer campaignId = 56; // Integer | Filter by the campaign ID on which the limit counters are used.
+        Long campaignId = 56; // Long | Filter by the campaign ID on which the limit counters are used.
         String entity = "entity_example"; // String | The name of the entity type that was exported. try {
             InlineResponse20045 result = apiInstance.getExports(pageSize, skip, applicationId, campaignId, entity);